FSU-COP4610-F23/dorm-elevator/README.md

 ```
 This will build the executable in ...
 ### Execution
-We don't really excute this part.
+We don't really execute this part.
 The most you can do is look into the empty.trace and part1.trace to find the differences and how the syscalls in part1 affected it.

 ## Part 2